simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

 ```cpp
 Encoder encoder = Encoder(pinA, pinB, cpr, index_pin);
 ```
-If you are using Arduino board such as Arduino Mega and similar and if you have more tha 2 hardware interrupts you can connect your index pin to the hardware interrupt pin (example Arduino Mega pin `21`).
+If you are using Arduino board such as Arduino Mega and similar and if you have more than 2 hardware interrupts you can connect your index pin to the hardware interrupt pin (example Arduino Mega pin `21`).
 Your code will look like:
 ```cpp
 Encoder encoder =  Encoder(2,3,600,21);
 // A and B interrupt routine